Central Office/Continuous Improvement

 The ideal candidate will possess two or more years of supervisory experience; have a bachelor’s degree or higher and three or more years of experience working in the policy and research field.
 Experience working in a law enforcement or corrections setting is preferred.

 Requires possession of, and ability to retain a current valid Arizona-issued driver’s license.
 Employees who drive on state business are subject to driver’s license records checks, maintain acceptable driving records and must complete any required driver training (see Arizona Administrative Code R2-10-207.12).

-As an employee of the Department of Arizona Department of Juvenile Corrections you will be entitled to a comprehensive benefits package that can become effective as soon as two weeks after starting!
+As an employee of the Department of Arizona Department of Juvenile Corrections, you will be entitled to a comprehensive benefits package that includes the following:

 -Paid sick leave, 12 days per year with no carryover limits